Connect with us

 The AE100 MK2 strikes a really good balance in the bass; Acoustic Energy have wisely chosen to focus on speed and definition.

-The midrange is definitely on the lively side and you can hear it with every vocal track; Amy Winehouse, Ella Fitzgerald, P.J.
+The midrange and lower treble are on the brighter side and you can hear it with every vocal track; Amy Winehouse, Ella Fitzgerald, P.J.
 Harvey, and Sarah Vaughan all come across with a lot of energy and some bite.

 The treble presentation changes quite a bit with proper positioning; I preferred their top end performance and overall tonal balance with the speaker pointed almost straight ahead into the room.